codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 };
 struct ev_ctx;
 /*
- * Event struture used as the main carrier of clients informations, it will be
+ * Event structure used as the main carrier of clients information, it will be
  * tracked by an array in every context created
  */
 struct ev {